 If you're willing to spend $48,000 a year in tuition on your kid because he is the most precious thing in your life, it's only logical to appreciate the coaches and teachers who are there to help make your kid into an honorable person.

-Here’s a reader comment that demonstrates the point about being perceived as lower class regarding the topic of networking as an assistant varsity tennis coach,
+Here's a reader comment that demonstrates the point about being perceived as lower class or status regarding the topic of networking as an assistant varsity tennis coach.